 To get high-accuracy measurements, follow these rules:

-Sit down or lie down, take a comfortable position, and wait for 5 minutes to let your heart rate get back to normal.
+Before taking a measurement, wait for 10–15 minutes to let your heart rate get back to normal.

 Try not to move.
 Any movement affects your heart rate.